pashneal/Splendor-bot/README.md

 ## Running a Tournament

-To run a tournament is simple, navigate to the splendor-tournament directory and execute
+To run a tournament is simple, navigate to the `splendor-tournament/scaffolding` directory and execute
 ```
 python3 run_game.py
 ```